 Utilize pulse surveys to identify pain points and teams that need extra attention.
 You might learn that a specific department is feeling overworked after a huge initiative, or identify the demotivating factors that you should prioritize removing from the workplace.
-Keeping an eye on engagement can help you focus your rewards strategy and create the biggest impact.
+Keeping an eye on engagement (and your eNPS scores) can help you focus your rewards strategy and create the biggest impact.

 Annie Shapiro is the Director of Content & Communications at Namely, the all-in-one HR, payroll, and benefits platform built for today’s employees.
 Connect with Annie and the Namely team on Twitter, Facebook, and LinkedIn.

 Get the latest news from Namely about HR, payroll, and benefits.